internetfriendsforever/web-starter/steps.md

-# Steps to make this project from scratch
+# How to make this project from scratch

+These instructions are general steps on how to reproduce the example website.
+It does not contain all details and source code.
+Find and copy code from the [repository](https://github.com/internetfriendsforever/web-starter) when needed.

 ## Prepare your workspace and tools
 - Make a project folder somewhere on your computer